 Publishing WordPress site from development to production server – or moving your WordPress installation from one host to another

 You have finished that WordPress site, and want to deploy it – move it from your test server to the production server where it goes live.
 But how?
-WordPress have a famous 5-minute-install, but there is no 5-minute-go-live-script.
-This is how.
+WordPress have a famous 5-minute-install, but there is no 5-minute-go-live-script*.
+I’ll show you how in these 5 easy-to-follow steps.

 Restricting access to WordPress login by IP address